Ultimate College Station Real Estate Investing Guide for 2026

 Median Population Age

-You can consider an area’s median population age to predict the percentage of the population that could be tenants.
-You need to see a median age that is near the center of the age of a working person.
-A median age that is unreasonably high can demonstrate growing impending pressure on public services with a depreciating tax base.
-An older populace will generate increases in property taxes.
+You should consider a market's median population age to approximate the percentage of the populace that could be tenants.
+If the median age equals the age of the area's labor pool, you should have a dependable pool of tenants.
+A median age that is unreasonably high can demonstrate increased imminent pressure on public services with a depreciating tax base.
+An aging populace can result in more property taxes.

 Employment Industry Diversity